A Love Letter to Firm Owners

 Further, “More than two in five of those questioned said they felt that their use of technology was not always understood, and some felt held back by outdated and rigid work styles.”

 I remember encountering an advisor at a financial planning conference a few years ago who had been absent from the conference scene for a while.
-After walking the exhibit area, he remarked to me – “Wow – we used to be so cutting edge.
+After walking the exhibit area, he remarked to me, “Wow – we used to be so cutting edge.
 It’s amazing how much changes in just two years.
 Now, I feel like we’ve fallen behind.”

-So my feeling is that it is no longer OK to put off modernizing your RIA technology.
+My experience is that it is no longer OK to put off modernizing your RIA technology.

 Waiting any longer to modernize your technology could prove to be not just more costly in the long run, but painful from a client servicing and business continuity standpoint.
 Outdated RIA technology is not worth losing employees over.
 Instead think of technology as an employee benefit.